andylamp/dotfiles/notes/cockpit.md

 ## Config

 Configuration documentation that cockpit project provides is very good; however, I immediately found a need to change the session timeout period so here is how to do that.
+Normally cockpit configuration resides
+at: `/etc/cockpit/cockpit.conf`, but this might differ in your distribution so check the manual!

 ```shell
 # open settings